jfitzg7/Web-Security-Academy/README.md

-## Web Security Academy Scripts
+## Scripts for PortSwigger's Web Security Academy

-Scripts for solving Portswigger labs, especially ones that require Burp Intruder or other features that are limited or excluded in the community edition.
+The scripts are primarily for labs that require Burp Intruder or other features that are limited or excluded in the community edition.